bhendo/go-powershell/README.md

 		panic(err)
 	}
-	defer session.Exit() // will also close the underlying ps shell!
+	defer session.Exit() // will also close the underlying ps shell! defer session.Close() // will disconnect the current session

 	// everything run via the session is run on the remote machine stdout, stderr, err = session.Execute("Get-WmiObject -Class Win32_Processor")